Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 There are a lot of relationship blogs out there.
 Most are humorous ones that chronicle weekly dates or endless musings about the bizarre world of online dating.

-They are funny and entertaining, but I longed for more.
-I wanted comforting advice I could relate to when the loneliness started to kick in and it was too late at night to call my friends.
+These stories are funny and entertaining, but I longed for more.
+I wanted comforting dating advice I could relate to when the loneliness started to kick in and it was too late at night to call my friends.

 So I would turn on my computer with the hopes of finding a beam of virtual support that cheered, “Chin up, darlin’.
 I have been there and you are gonna be just fine!”

 When search results yielded little comfort, I started to scribble positive traits and daily inspirations in my diary.
 My diary was no longer a book filled with “poor me” entries.
 Now it was a book filled with “go me” entries.